 In order to help community members who may face eviction as a result of the COVID-19 public health and economic crisis, the City has provided emergency rent assistance funds to our trusted partner, Community Action.

 Community Action provides a range of support for renters from emergency payments to longer term assistance depending on funding availability and eligibility requirements.
-The City of Hillsboro has provided $50,000 in March and will provide another $50,000 in April to support the emergency payment assistance program for tenants facing eviction.

 Contact Community Action